Welcome to Unit 36!

 Seeing progress really boosts my confidence.
 It confirms that I'm moving in the right direction.
 It makes me feel proud of my hard work and perseverance.
 It helps me eliminate limiting beliefs I have about myself.
 This poster is proof that I am capable and that I have what it takes to improve myself.
 I have a lot of respect for 2018 Sara ... she was willing to be vulnerable.
 And now the 2021 Sara is getting really good at being vulnerable.

-It also confirms that the stronger the TVA becomes, the easier it is for the hips, shoulders and t-spine to open.
+It also confirms that the stronger the TVA becomes, the easier it is for the hips to open.
 It's not possible to build mobility on an imbalanced body.

 Why Videos are Important